Zywave/booster/src/_areas/design-system/patterns/layouts.md

 ## Alternate considerations

-* U﻿se a table when...
+* U﻿se a table when there is a lot of data that needs to be organized.